Most of us have heard the phrase, but what exactly is a Living Will?

-A Living Will is legal document, which usually outlines your wishes on medical treatment you receive, or don’t receive, should you not have the capacity to tell the doctors yourself at the time of needing the treatment.
+Well, as our local Will drafting specialists will tell you, a Living Will is a legal document which usually outlines your wishes on medical treatment you receive, or don’t receive, should you not have the capacity to tell the doctors yourself at the time of needing the treatment.

-Unlike a Will, a Living Will can only be used whilst you are still alive, and is often referred to as an advance decision, as it literally outlines your decisions on treatment, before the circumstances arise where you need to make them.
+Unlike a Will, a Living Will can only be used whilst you are still alive, and is often referred to as an advance decision, or advance decision Will, as it literally outlines your decisions on treatment, before the circumstances arise where you need to make them.

 Why would I make a Living Will?